matthiasak/universal-utils/README.md

 1. [package.json](package.json) - take a look at what libraries are installed by default when you require this package.
 2. [index.js](src/index.js) - everything in this repo is simply an exported module by index.js.
-3. [fetch.js](src/fetch.js) - learn how a single fetch() function can be used to reuse in-flight network requests to the same URL.
+3. [fetch.js](src/fetch.js) - learn how a single `fetch()` function can be used to reuse in-flight network requests to the same URL.
-4. [store.js](src/store.js) - learn how to make a simple "flux-like", "redux-like" event-driven store.
+4. [store.js](src/store.js) - a universal `store()` that maintains immutable pure JSON state (**NOTE: can only have Objects and Arrays, no custom constructors stored in it**) and implements an asynchronous flux/redux pattern that can chain reducer functions together to represent state; learn how to make a simple "flux-like", "redux-like" event-driven `store()`.
-5. [mux.js](src/mux.js) - learn how to batch requests together into a single network request, given to an API server to help multiplex chatty programs into fewer requests.
+5. [mux.js](src/mux.js) - a universal `mux()` wrapper that can multiplex requests from one application to another ("mux" 10 browser-side network requests into 1 request to be sent to the server); learn how to batch requests together into a single network request, given to an API server to help multiplex chatty programs into fewer requests.
 6. [cache](src/cache) - observe the API of cache implementations... just two methods with similar signatures:

     - `getItem(key, expire=false): Promise`